-The Violence Prevention & Advocacy Program was launched in May 2019 on the UW Bothell campus, providing support and advocacy services to all students impacted by sex- and gender-based violence and harassment.
-Beginning in Fall 2019, VPA made its services available to Cascadia College students.
+The Violence Prevention & Advocacy Program was launched in May 2019, providing support and advocacy services to all students impacted by sex- and gender-based violence and harassment.
+This program meets some of the requirements outlined in the grant, so we set our goals beyond just establishing services.

 Goals for Survivor Services